Adamduehansen/coloroids/readme.md

 - Match the colors of asteroids and enemies to destroy them!
 - Avoid dangers that requires specific colors!
+- Combine colors to resolve puzzles and destroy tough enemies!
 - Play through multiple levels or try the endless mode!

 ## About